Ejust-Robotics-Club/Ejust-Robotics-Club/README.md

 workshops will help students simulate competition environments and will be a platform for the practical use of acquired knowledge.
 Workshops are to be held once every month.

-3. The club will support the members to attend and participate in robotics events in Egypt and also, we aim at organizing events relevant to the robotics field at E-JUST.
+3. The club will support the members to attend and participate in robotics events in Egypt.
+Further more, we aim at organizing events relevant to the robotics field at E-JUST.

-4. The club also will organize seminars in cooperation with robotics professors at E-JUST.
+4. The club will organize seminars in cooperation with robotics professors at E-JUST.

-5. The club will also organize Robotics competitions among E-JUST students to solve Engineering problems: designing, implementation, and operation of robotics products.
+5. The club will organize Robotics competitions among E-JUST students to solve Engineering problems: designing, implementation, and operation of robotics products.
 Also, the aim of these competitions is to nurture and inspire the students to participate in national and international competitions.